CycloneDX/cyclonedx-buildroot/README.md

 ----

-This [Buildroot][Buildroot_homepage] python application generates [CycloneDX][CDX_homepage] Software Bill of Materials (SBOM) containing all direct dependencies of a Buildroot generated project.
+This python application generates [CycloneDX][CDX_homepage] Software Bill of Materials (SBOM) containing all direct dependencies of a [Buildroot][Buildroot_homepage] generated project.
+It also supports projects that provide a comma-separated-values (.csv) file as a manifest of the software bill of materials.
+Thus an embedded project or any other project that has a CSV file containing the column information below, can be used with this project.

+  PACKAGE,VERSION,LICENSE,LICENSE FILES,SOURCE ARCHIVE,SOURCE SITE,DEPENDENCIES WITH LICENSES

 OWASP CycloneDX is a full-stack Bill of Materials (BOM) standard that provides advanced supply chain capabilities for cyber risk reduction.
 Buildroot provides a build target named "legal-info" which produces a set of files including manifest.csv.
 The legal-info is a general "make" target for a Buildroot project.
+Additionally and optionally Buildroot supports a "make" target named "show-info" to produce CPE data for your build.

 ## Requirements